Ready for war at any time in southern Armenia

 “We are always ready in spirit, but it’s not enough,” says Azoyan.
 “You need training – even participating in the last wars is not enough.
 The changes in military technology happen so fast, as we saw last year.
 It’s like we were fighting with swords against Bayraktars,” she says.

-Meanwhile, the exposed geographic position of Sisian – situated just 15km from two different Azerbaijani borders – looms large in people’s thoughts.
+Meanwhile, the exposed geographic position of Sisian – situated just 15 km from two different Azerbaijani borders – looms large in people’s thoughts.

 “We are like a bone in the throat of Turkey and Azerbaijan and their pan-Turkic plans,” Azoyan says.
 “They make it clear enough by their maps that they want this land.”